Myanmar International School: Accreditation

-MIS is also currently a candidate for accreditation from the Western Association of Schools and Colleges (WASC).
+MIS is also a candidate for accreditation by the Western Association of Schools and Colleges (WASC).

 Demographics

-Staff at MIS come from varied international backgrounds including Australia, England, Ireland, Germany, Spain, India, New Zealand, the Philippines, Russia, South Africa, and the USA.
+Staff at MIS come from varied international backgrounds including Australia, England, Columbia, Kenya, Spain, India, Indonesia, Malaysia, New Zealand, the Philippines, Russia, South Africa, Sri Lanka, USA and Zimbabwe.
 Most classes have an assistant teacher who works closely with the classroom teacher, especially in the area of EAL support.

 There are 25 different nationalities represented in the student body of over 1000 students.
 The majority of students are Myanmar.
 There is a strong representation of students with Chinese nationality.